lucydot/ChooChoo/docs/instructors/setup.md

 ## 7. Share documentation

+!!!
+Important

+    The objective list should not be adjusted once your class is in progress.
+    Strange things will happen if `student` or `question` issues are raised for different objectives - this includes objective lists that are changed, re-ordered or re-worded.

 Although some students will be comfortable using ChooChoo with minimal support or documentation, some may benefit from a walkthrough tutorial.
 We suggest sharing the link to the [student documentation](./student/setup.md) on your course webpage(s) and communication channels.
 In addition, we encourage you to do a live walkthrough of the steps contained in [student setup](./student/setup.md) and [student basic usage](./student/basic.md).